r-sain/Calculator-Neumorphism/README.md

 # React + Vite
+# A minimal and Clean calculator which is made entirely using string functions amd UI is made on a mordern neumorphism design

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.